 Sunday, 30 September 2018

-Disney's The Lion King at the Lyceum Theatre contains strobe lighting.
+Disney's The Lion King at the Lyceum Theatre contains smoke and fog effects as well as strobe lighting.